zohadurrj/MINI_PROJECT/README.md

-# 🎉 Web-Based Personalized Greeting Card Generator 🎨🎵
+# 🎉 Web-Based Personalized Template Maker (Greeting Card Generator )🎨🎵

 ## Introduction
 This project is a **web-based greeting card generator** that allows users to create **custom digital cards** for birthdays, anniversaries, and special occasions.
 Users can upload **images, write descriptions, and even add background music** to create a more engaging and heartfelt greeting card.